iferres/pagoo/index.md

 ?PgR6
 help('PgR6MS')
 ```
-but as R6 classes documentation is still not standarized, we recomend you to use the `pagoo::pagoo()` function to read the documentation from, and to to use it also instead of the raw classes.
+but as R6 classes documentation is still not standardized, we recommend you to use the `pagoo::pagoo()` function to read the documentation from, and to to use it also instead of the raw classes.

 ```r
 ?pagoo